Formation flying

 Formation flying is the flight of multiple objects in coordination.
-Formation flying occurs in nature among flying and gliding animals, and is also conducted in human aviation, often in military aviation and air shows.
+Formation flying occurs in nature among flying and gliding animals, and is also conducted in human aviation, often in military aviation and at air shows.

 A multitude of studies have been performed on the performance benefits of aircraft flying in formation.

 History

-Birds have been known to receive performance benefits from formation flight for over a century, through aerodynamic theory of Wieselsberger in 1914.
+Birds have been known to receive performance benefits from formation flight for over a century, through the aerodynamic theory of Wieselsberger in 1914.

 Formation flight in human aviation originated in World War I, when fighter aircraft were assigned to escort reconnaissance aircraft.
 It was found that pairs of aircraft were more combat effective than single aircraft, and therefore, military aircraft would always fly in formations of at least two.
 By World War II, pilots had discovered other strategic advantages to formation flight such as enhanced stability and optimal visibility.

 Close Formation

 There are 5 main reasons for a close formation flight: